About this site

 Mind the Security Gap was created to make cybersecurity understandable for everyone, not just those who work in tech.

-I've been working in cybersecurity for a while now, but before I entered the field, I had no idea what it really involved.
+I've been working in cybersecurity for several years now, but before I entered the field, I had no idea what it really involved.
 Like most people, I thought "hackers" were like what you see in the movies.
-Being honest, the learning curve was brutal for someone starting with little to no knowledge.
-Many, many acronyms, jargon and endless complex technical concepts.
+The reality was very different.
+The learning curve was steep, acronyms, jargon and endless complex technical concepts.

-What I've realised over time is that many cybersecurity issues don't come down to sophisticated attacks, but rather, taking advantage of people, their lack of knowledge, misplaced trust, naivety, and in some cases, people's lack of even caring to understand.
-When you talk about cyber to non-technical people, many switch off because they assume its too complicated to grasp.
+What I've realised over time is that many cybersecurity issues don't come down to sophisticated techniques, but rather exploiting people, misplaced trust, assumptions and the gap in understanding.
+When cybersecurity is explained in overly technical terms, many people switch off because they assume it's too complicated to grasp.

 Everyday, ordinary people are being tricked and targeted left, right and centre.
-Sometimes because they are careless, yes, but also because they do not understand.
-There's a huge gap between the technical world and everyone else, and I want to help bridge it.
+Sometimes through carelessness, yes, but also because they do not understand and/or they are not aware.
+There's a huge gap between the technical world and everyone else, and I want to help bridge that gap.

 If you subscribe, you will get new posts delivered straight to your inbox so you don't miss any.

-Whether you're curious about cybersecurity, work in IT, or just want to feel safer online by being in the know, you're in the right place.
+Whether you're curious about cybersecurity, work in IT, run a business, or just want to feel safer online by being in the know, you're in the right place.